AlaTan93/LLM-Medical-Code-Diagnosis-Agent/README.md

 ## Agentic LLM calls (POST /agent/{model})

-Like `/test/{model}`, but runs the prompt through a langgraph `create_react_agent` so the model can call tools.
+Like `/test/{model}`, but runs the prompt through a langchain `create_agent` so the model can call tools.
 The model is reached via LangChain's `openai:` provider (`ChatOpenAI` with `use_responses_api=False`), which reads `OPENAI_BASE_URL` / `OPENAI_API_KEY` — both set automatically on the `medicoder` container (derived from `LLM_BASE_URL` + a dummy key; LiteLLM